SebaTheProgrammer/Flame-Application/README.md

  The game: -> https://sebatheprogrammer.github.io/

  # Instructions:
- WASD- to move, SPACE to jump.
-(If you are on the top of the walking area and walk up, you automaticly jump.
-This is just to make it a little bit harder.)
+ WASD- to move, SPACE to jump

  Press 'E' to shoot.